ydumburs/opentok-experience-composer/README.md

-5. To make the app accessible to be captured by Experience Composer:
+5. To make the app accessible to be captured by Experience Composer, open a new Terminal and run:
 ```
 $ ngrok http 8080
 ```

-6. Copy the public URL and update your `.env`:
+6. Copy the public URL and append `/subscribe` to the end of it.
+Then replace the full URL into the `VIDEO_EXPERIENCE_COMPOSER_URL` field in your `.env`:
 ```
 VIDEO_EXPERIENCE_COMPOSER_URL="https://<your-ngrok-url>/subscribe"
 ```

-7. Now that your EC target is ready, launch the management interface:
+7. Now that your EC target is ready.
+Open a new Terminal in the root folder then launch the management interface:
 ```
+$ source venv/bin/activate
-$ python3 manage.py
+(venv) $ python3 manage.py
 ```

 8. This opens `http://localhost:5000/manage`.